mrak/stubby4node/README.md

 If you want to load more than one endpoint via file, use either a JSON array or YAML list (-) syntax.
 On success, the response will contain `Location` in the header with the newly created resources' location

-## Getting the Current List of Stubbed Responses
+## Getting the Current List of Stubbed Endpoints

 Performing a `GET` request on `localhost:8889` will return a JSON array of all currently saved responses.
 It will reply with `204 : No Content` if there are none saved.

 Performing a `GET` request on `localhost:8889/<id>` will return the JSON object representing the response with the supplied id.

-## Change existing responses
+## Changing existing responses

 Perform `PUT` requests in the same format as using `POST`, only this time supply the id in the path.
 For instance, to update the response with id 4 you would `PUT` to `localhost:8889/4`.